watson-developer-cloud/car-dashboard/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/createproject.PNG)

 5 Once your app has deployed, select VIEW YOUR APP.
+If you are using speech to text, change the protocol to https.
+Otherwise, your browser might confuse the microphone with an attack.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/viewyourapp.PNG)